-For example, “Student will increase her rate of sharing supplies willingly with others from 50 percent of opportunities to 90 percent of opportunities.”
+Example: “Student will increase her rate of sharing supplies willingly with others from 50 percent of opportunities to 90 percent of opportunities.”

-For example, use “Student will increase his use of self-regulation and calming strategies” instead of “Student will reduce the number of discipline referrals he receives.”
+Example: use “Student will increase his use of self-regulation and calming strategies” instead of “Student will reduce the number of discipline referrals he receives.”

 Measure student behavior, not adult behavior.

-Don’t set expectations of special education students higher than those of general education peers.
+Do not set expectations of special education students higher than those of general education peers.

 - Express anger appropriately by using words to state feelings

 - Resolve conflicts without physical contact or abrasive language (e.g., stating emotions/desire, or walking away)

 - Describe steps in making a decision